-In review: Cooley, S.W. and P. Christoffersen, Observation bias correction reveals more rapidly draining lakes on the Greenland Ice Sheet, Journal of Geophysical Research - Earth Surface.
+In press: Cooley, S.W. and P. Christoffersen (2017), Observation bias correction reveals more rapidly draining lakes on the Greenland Ice Sheet, Journal of Geophysical Research - Earth Surface.

 Cooley, S.W. and T.M.
 Pavelsky (2016), Spatial and temporal patterns in Arctic river ice breakup revealed by automated ice detection using MODIS imagery, Remote Sensing of Environment 175, 310-322.

 Oral: Cooley, S.W. and P. Christoffersen, Characterizing the frequency and elevation extent of rapid drainage events in West Greenland, AGU Fall Meeting 2016, San Francisco, California.

 Poster: Cooley, S.W. and T.M.
 Pavelsky, Spatial and temporal patterns in Arctic river ice breakup revealed by automated ice detection from MODIS imagery, EGU General Assembly 2016, Vienna, Austria.

 Northwest Territories and Alaska 2017 – Fieldwork performed as part of NASA ABoVE and NASA AirSWOT studying the relationship between surface water elevation and permafrost thaw

 Greenland 2016 – Six weeks studying the seasonal evolution of the surface hydrology of the ice sheet margin outside Kangerlussuaq